Looking for which cyber security certifications you should get your hands on? Here are 5 certifications that will boost your salary in 2018.

 In response to the growing need for qualified cybersecurity professionals, salaries are on the rise in 2018.
 But to break into a rewarding cybersecurity role, you’ll need to prove your skills with industry-recognized certifications.

-Using aggregate median salary data from PayScale and Firebrand Training’s insider industry knowledge of IT certifications, we’ve identified five certifications that will boost your salary in 2018.
+Using aggregate median salary data from PayScale and Firebrand Training’s insider industry knowledge of IT certifications, we’ve identified five Cyber Security Certifications that will boost your salary in 2018.